qcif/rb2-migrate/README.md

 ## Configuration

-The config file is config/default.json.
+The config file is [config/default.json]().
 Sections as follows:

+You can also use config files in production by running  `export NODE_ENV=production` before the script

+And store production values in `config/production.json`

 ### servers